grpc/proposal/A66-otel-stats.md

 to `true` while defining your methods in [`HandlerRegistry`](https://grpc.github.io/grpc-java/javadoc/io/grpc/HandlerRegistry.html).
 - A single `GrpcOpenTelemetry` instance can be registered either globally or on a per-channel and/or per-server basis.
-Avoid registering the same instance multiple ways, as this may result in unexpected behavior.
+Registering the same instance more than once may lead to duplicated data.

 #### Go